elastic/rally/docs/command_line_reference.rst

 ``revision``
 ~~~~~~~~~~~~

-If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which will Rally create for you), you can specify the git revision of Elasticsearch that you want to benchmark.
-But note that Rally does only support Gradle as build tool which effectively means that it will only support this for Elasticsearch 5.0 or better.
+If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which Rally will create for you), you can specify the git revision of Elasticsearch that you want to benchmark.
+But note that Rally uses and expects the Gradle Wrapper in the Elasticsearch repository (``./gradlew``) which effectively means that it will only support this for Elasticsearch 5.0 or better.
 The default value is ``current``.

 You can specify the revision in different formats: